Penny Stocks: Why You Should Always Stay Away

 With the exception of some large foreign firms, investors should generally avoid stocks that trade over-the-counter.

-Penny stocks – those stocks that trade for low prices, often with share prices of less than a dollar per share – are dangerous.
+Penny stocks – those that trade for low prices, often less than a dollar per share – are dangerous.
 Period.
 Indeed, with a few exceptions, investors should steer clear of these uber-cheap stocks, which typically trade over-the-counter and not on a major exchange.

 Call them penny stocks, microcaps or OTC stocks; by any name, they’re bad news.
-Promises of quick and easy riches are easier to fall for when an investment can be made with so little money up front.
+False promises of quick and painless riches are easier to fall for when an investment can be made with so little money up front.
 An investor might think, "How risky could it be?"